movsb/on-ip-changed/README.md

 # on-ip-changed

-On-IP-Changed is a tiny utility that periodically checks the external (public) IP of the system running this program and invokes external commands to notify the change.
+On-IP-Changed is a small utility that periodically checks the IP of the system running this program and invokes handlers to notify what the change is.